daniruiz/flat-remix/README.md

 ##Donate

 You can also support the development of Flat Remix by [donating](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=7LEWLS78EAJGJ).
-And I'll give you some candys :)
+And I'll give you some candies :)